-Being able to have dog food, toys, medicine, or anything else you need delivered directly to your door is something of a godsend, and today there are more online shops offering you that possibility than ever before.
+Being able to have dog and cat food, toys, medicine, or anything else you need delivered directly to your door is something of a godsend, and today there are more online shops offering you that possibility than ever before.

 Two of the largest are Amazon and Chewy.
 The former is an all-around Goliath, one of the biggest companies on the planet and a place where you can buy almost anything you can imagine.
 The latter is a relative newcomer, having been around only since 2011, and it specializes in pet food and accessories.

 But which is better for pet owners, the do-everything store or the specialist?
 In the Chewy vs Amazon guide below, we examine that question in detail, so you can do business with the company that serves you best.